Mentors4EDU/Analytics-Portfolio/Logic/Practice4.md

 The highest speed would be the Disk (not considering costs) \
 **c)** \
 The breakeven point will be the CPU price with Disk percentage + $5000 so 1.3158(41.4284)+$5000= $5054.51 \
-$5000 is the inital cost, $54.51 is the target upgrade cost instead of $60.7995. \
+$5000 is the initial cost, $54.51 is the target upgrade cost instead of $60.7995. \
 **#11** \
 The four types are: Programmed I/O, Interrupt-Driven I/O, Direct Memory Access (DMA), and Channel I/O \
-Programmed I/O is usually best suited for embedded systems processing and overhauling I/O requests for different controlled intrevals. \
+Programmed I/O is usually best suited for embedded systems processing and overhauling I/O requests for different controlled intervals. \
 Interrupt-Driven I/O works well for single-user systems and handle data outputs one byte at a time or in small incremental blocks. \
 DMA is usually utilized in disk controllers, and graphic/sound cards, or network cards.
 The data transfer rate is more optimal. \
 Channel I/O works well on complex mainframe systems and server architecture given it can perform more difficult tasks that require a higher degree of logic applied to each task as opposed to just transferring data. \